disclaimer

 Talk #3: At the other side of the spectrum: smol (vision) language models in 2025

 Large language models have grown to ever larger sizes, but there’s another interesting development at the other side of the spectrum: small language models (SLMs) that can be self-hosted, which can be a great option for data privacy and protection.
-In this talk, we’ll briefly discuss what small language models are capable, the tooling around them, and how you can use them to balance innovation with privacy and security in your GenAI projects.
+In this talk, we’ll briefly discuss what small language models are capable of, the tooling around them, and how you can use them to balance innovation with privacy and security in your GenAI projects.

 Why join us?